josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 1. The _only_ reason I would be using Gatsby was for React experience;
 2. Gatsby !== React; and
 3. Since this is my personal project, I should enjoy it.
 And honestly, I don't enjoy React as much as other frameworks (I think largely because of the JSX dependency).

+## What to Know About SvelteKit

+As of this writing, SvelteKit is still in pre-1.0 status.
+It seems very stable to me, and Svelte itself is definitely solid.
+But there are definitely portions of the Kit that aren't fleshed out yet.
+I found the static rendering to be extremely good, but as mentioned, SvelteKit can do a _lot_ more than that.
+Depending on what you're building and what features you're most interested in, it may be worth spending some time to make sure SvelteKit is in good shape to handle your task.

+### The Community Argument

+When comparing Svelte (or any newer framework) with the larger, more established players, arguments against adoption often point to community size.
+Where React, Vue, Angular, etc. all have large ecosystems, Svelte can seem comparatively small.
+So, when you need to reach for additional packages to handle things beyond the main framework's capabilities, the argument goes, you may be left in the lurch.

+I'd like to put some context around that argument:

+1. **You don't often _need_ packages with Svelte.** When you've been living in framework land long enough, you tend to forget that the reason you need a package in the first place can often be compatibility with (or the need to work around) framework-specific conventions.

+  Svelte is much closer to the plain HTML, CSS and JavaScript of the web, which means it's simpler to adopt _any_ JavaScript package for use in a Svelte app.
+Plus, many of the features you'd need a package for in other frameworks come backed in;.
+(Goodbye, Styled Components and Framer Motion.)

+2. **Svelte is extremely compatible with vanilla JavaScript packages.** This means that while, yes, Svelte's ecosystem of packages and plugins is comparatively small, it can often benefit from and easily use _any_ framework-agnostic package—which is a pretty massive portion of the packages out there.

+3. **Even when you _do_ need to build something yourself, SvelteKit makes it comparatively simple.** One example: previously, I was using an RSS plugin with Gridsome, but no such package exists for SvelteKit.

+  A quick web search, however, was all it took to find a very easy way to code my own XML feed endpoint in minutes, with no dependencies, in under 40 lines of code.